ROCm/HIP/docs/reference/c++_support.rst

 Classes
 -------------------------------------------------------------------------------

-Classes work on both host and device side, but there are some constraints. ``Static`` data members need to be ``const`` qualified and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but it's undefined behaviour to call a virtual function from the host, when the object was created on the device, or the
+Classes work on both host and device side, but there are some constraints. ``static`` data members need to be ``const`` qualified and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but it's undefined behaviour to call a virtual function from the host, when the object was created on the device, or the